-- PreReq: Eng 20 or ESL 20R or placement in Eng 21 or placement in ESL 21; and Eng 20W or (ESL 20G and ESL 20W) or placement in Eng 22 or (placement in ESL 22G and placement in ESL 22W) - CoReq: Eng 21 or ESL 21 (or prior completion) or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) (or prior completion of either) or placement in Eng 100 - Recommended: Computer experience using a word processing program
+PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100

+Recommended: Computer experience using a word processing program

 Presents concepts and theories relating to workplace behavior; managing one's attitude and relationships for workplace effectiveness.
 (3 lec hrs.)